Nested conformal prediction and quantile out-of-bag ensemble methods: Introduction

 \subsection{Organization and contributions}

-For simplicity, our discussion will assume that $\mathcal{Y} \subseteq \mathbb{R}$, but all ideas are easily extended to other prediction settings.
-The paper is organized as follows: \begin{enumerate} \item In Section~\ref{sec:split-conformal}, we formalize the earlier discussion and present split/inductive conformal~\citep{papadopoulos2002inductive,lei2018distribution} in the language of nested conformal prediction, and translate various conformity scores developed in the literature for split conformal into nested prediction sets. \item In Section~\ref{sec:Jackknife-plus}, we rephrase the jackknife+~\citep{barber2019predictive} (and cross-conformal prediction~\citep{vovk2015cross}) in terms of the nested framework.
+For simplicity, our discussion focuses on the regression setting: $\mathcal{Y} = \mathbb{R}$.
+However, all ideas are easily extended to other prediction settings including classification.
+The paper is organized as follows: \begin{enumerate} \item In Section~\ref{sec:split-conformal}, we formalize the earlier discussion and present split/inductive conformal~\citep{papadopoulos2002inductive,lei2018distribution} in the language of nested conformal prediction, and translate various conformity scores developed in the literature for split conformal into nested prediction sets. \item In Section~\ref{sec:Jackknife-plus}, we rephrase the jackknife+~\citep{barber2019predictive} and cross-conformal prediction~\citep{vovk2015cross} in terms of the nested framework.
 This allows the jackknife+ to use many recent score functions, such as those based on quantiles, which were originally developed and deployed in the split framework.
-Particularly, in subsection~\ref{subsec:compuation-cross} we provide an efficient implementation of cross-conformal that matches the jackknife+ prediction time for a large class of nested sets that includes all standard nested sets.
+In Section~\ref{subsec:compuation-cross} we provide an efficient implementation of cross-conformal that matches the jackknife+ prediction time for a large class of nested sets that includes all standard nested sets.

 \item In Section~\ref{sec:OOB-conformal}, we extend the Out-of-Bag conformal~\citep{johansson2014regression} and jackknife+ after bootstrap~\citep{kim2020predictive} methods to our nested framework.
-These are based on ensemble methods such as random forests, and are relatively computationally efficient because only a single ensemble needs to be built. \item In Section~\ref{sec:QOOB}, we consolidate the ideas developed in this paper to construct a novel conformal method called QOOB (Quantile Out-of-Bag, pronounced cube), that is both computationally and statistically ``efficient.''
+These are based on ensemble methods such as random forests, and are relatively computationally efficient because only a single ensemble needs to be built. \item In Section~\ref{sec:QOOB}, we consolidate the ideas developed in this paper to construct a novel conformal method called QOOB (Quantile Out-of-Bag, pronounced cube), that is both computationally and statistically efficient.
 QOOB combines four ideas: quantile regression, cross-conformalization, ensemble methods and out-of-bag predictions.
-While being theoretically valid, Section~\ref{sec:numerical-experiments} demonstrates QOOB's excellent empirical performance. \end{enumerate}
+Section~\ref{sec:numerical-experiments} demonstrates QOOB's strong empirical performance. \end{enumerate}